mdzaheerjk/Complete-Data-Science-With-Machine-Learning-Bootcamp/README.md

 ### Machine Learning Techniques
 An introduction to traditional machine learning algorithms, including supervised and unsupervised learning as well as model evaluation.

-### Natural Language Processing
-Explore techniques for processing and understanding human language, including text representation and machine translation.

-### Deep Learning Basics
-An introduction to neural networks and foundational concepts in deep learning.

-### Advanced Deep Learning
-Dive deeper into complex architectures, including convolutional and recurrent networks.

 ## Installation Instructions
 To install the necessary packages and set up the environment, follow these instructions: